Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 As previously mentioned, one of the primary purposes of biodiversity net gain is as a consequence of the UK’s decision to leave the European Union.
 Without association to the EU and as an independent country, the UK is no longer obliged to follow European environmental regulations, meaning a new form of legal framework was needed to ensure that the UK enhances, preserves and protects the natural environment, particularly during nationally significant infrastructure projects.

 Though only a small part of a larger strategy, biodiversity net gain plays a vital role in all of the key aims of the legislation.
-Flourishing ecosystems mean cleaner air and water, and well-tended green spaces not only contribute significantly to mitigating climate change but also add value to the economy, both locally and nationally.
+Flourishing ecosystems mean cleaner air and water, and well-tended green spaces not only contribute significantly to mitigating climate change but also add relative value to the economy, both locally and nationally.
 Healthy natural environments are almost universally desirable places to live and work, so it is likely that the fiscal value of land – and the developments thereon – will increase in tandem with the ability to incorporate biodiversity improvements.

 Is Biodiversity Net Gain Bad News for Developers?